QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 ## Overview

-Markov chains are a standard way to model time series with some dependence between observations.
+Markov chains provide  a way to model situations in which  the past casts shadows on the future.

+By this we mean that observing measurements about a present situation can help us forecast future situations.

+This can be possible when there are statistical dependencies among measurements of something taken at different points of time.

 For example,

-* inflation next year depends on inflation this year
+* inflation next year might co-vary  with inflation this year
-* unemployment next month depends on unemployment this month
+* unemployment next month might co-vary with unemployment this month

-Markov chains are one of the workhorse models of economics and finance.
+Markov chains are a workhorse for economics and finance.

 The theory of Markov chains is beautiful and provides many insights into probability and dynamics.

-In this introductory lecture, we will
+In this  lecture, we will

 * review some of the key ideas from the theory of Markov chains and
 * show how Markov chains appear in some economic applications.